 Soil C, N, P

 In general soil C, N and P accumulated with increasing fertiliser P (Table1).
 Soil C was 4.6% in 0_0 and rose slightly, but not significantly, in 0_30 and 15_5, before rising significantly in 15_15, reaching a maximum at 5.6% in 30_0 and dropping slightly in 30_30.
 Soil N showed a strong, positive linear correlation with soil C (r2 = 0.92, P < 0.0001) and so responded in a similar manner, rising from 0.44% in 0_0 to 0.55% in 30_0.
 Soil P rose 2.25-fold from 0.041% in 0_0 to 0.092% in 30_30.
-Molar nutrient ratios in the soil averaged 219:18:1, and while soil C:N ratios were stable, C:P and N:P ratios declined significantly with added P (Table
+Molar nutrient ratios in the soil averaged 219:18:1, and while soil C:N ratios were stable, C:P and N:P ratios declined significantly with added P (Table2).

 Soil microbial biomass C, N, P

 Dissolved organic C and N (i.e. extracted from unfumigated soil during the determination of microbial biomass) behaved differently from P (Table1).
 Extractable C and N were significantly greater in the 0_0 treatment and less but stable with added P, whereas extractable P was least in the 0_0 treatment and increased with increasing P.

 Microbial nutrient limitation